The Sports Legends

 Very Very Special Laxman: Maestro of Wrist Cricket

-The journey of Vangipurapu Venkata Sai Laxman becoming Very Very Special Laxman is an interesting one.
+The journey of Vangipurapu Venkata Sai Laxman becoming a Very Very Special Laxman is an interesting one.
 VVS is one of the finest middle-order batsmen.
 Here we look at his career and stats.

 The journey of Vangipurapu Venkata Sai Laxman becoming Very Very Special Laxman is an interesting one.
-VVS is one of the finest middle-order batsmen which not just the Indian cricket but the world cricket seems to lack.
+VVS is one of the finest middle-order batsman which not just the Indian cricket but the world cricket seems to lack.

 Laxman was a special batsman as described by his fellow teammates and witnessed by the world.
 He was such a master of wrist cricket that he could hit the same delivery on both sides of the pitch.
 Often described as the most technically gifted batsman, Laxman has provided some jaw-dropping performances and match-winning innings.